-- 4.48 Development Policy 18: The Welsh language and the Social and Cultural fabric of communities advises that in determining all planning applications within the National Park, the needs and interests of the Welsh language will be taken into account. - 4.49 In accordance with Development Policy 18, the application is accompanied by a Community and Linguistic Impact Assessment (CLIA). - 4.50 The CLIA identifies that the proposal would lead to the introduction of up to 100 non-home-based workers who would reside at the application site for a temporary period of up to 21 months.
-This would lead to a temporary increase in the population of Penrhyndeudraeth and temporarily increase the number of non-Welsh speakers in the ward. - 4.51 The temporary increase in population and the number of non-Welsh speakers has the potential to adversely affect the Welsh language in Penrhyndeudraeth, through a dilution of the use of the language within the community.
-This effect would be temporary over a period of up to 21 months. - 4.52 As part of the applicant's commitment to the local community, the applicant is promoting and raising awareness of Welsh language and culture amongst their workforce.
+- 4.30 Development Policy 18: The Welsh language and the Social and Cultural fabric of communities advises that in determining all planning applications within the National Park, the needs and interests of the Welsh language will be taken into account. - 4.31 In accordance with Development Policy 18, the application is accompanied by a Community and Linguistic Impact Assessment (CLIA). - 4.32 The CLIA identifies that the previously approved scheme would lead to the introduction of up to 100 non-home-based workers who would reside at the application site for a temporary period of up to 21 months.
+This application to extend the use of the site would extend the temporary period of use to less than 3 years.
+This would lead to a temporary increase in the population of Penrhyndeudraeth and temporarily increase the number of non-Welsh speakers in the ward.

-Additional measures are also proposed to raise awareness of the Welsh language and culture amongst non home-based workers.

-- 4.53 Beneficial effects are expected in terms of impacts on local businesses and local jobs through the creation of employment opportunities to support existing businesses and jobs in the LL postcode including SMEs and local businesses.
-The Local Workforce Strategy will ensure decent work in the supply chain by engaging local subcontractors, and locally advertising works suitable for SMEs. - 4.54 The majority of these would support existing job roles and the proposed development provides economic opportunities for existing workers but would lead to limited new or additional jobs. - 4.55 The employment opportunities for local businesses and local jobs in the LL postcode will include a proportion of Welsh speakers, which is considered to be a beneficial effect for the Welsh language.
+- 4.33 The temporary increase in population and the number of non-Welsh speakers has the potential to adversely affect the Welsh language in Penrhyndeudraeth, through a dilution of the use of the language within the community.
+This effect would be temporary over a period of less than 3 years. - 4.34 As part of the applicant's commitment to the local community, the applicant is promoting and raising awareness of Welsh language and culture amongst their workforce.
+Additional measures were also proposed to raise awareness of the Welsh language and culture amongst non home-based workers. - 4.35 Beneficial effects are expected in terms of impacts on local businesses and local jobs through the creation of employment opportunities to support existing businesses and jobs in the LL postcode including SMEs and local businesses.
+The Local Workforce Strategy will ensure decent work in the supply chain by engaging local subcontractors, and locally advertising works suitable for SMEs. - 4.36 The majority of these would support existing job roles and the proposed development provides economic opportunities for existing workers but would lead to limited new or additional jobs. - 4.37 The employment opportunities for local businesses and local jobs in the LL postcode will include a proportion of Welsh speakers, which is considered to be a beneficial effect for the Welsh language.
 Developments which provide local employment opportunities will help retain existing Welsh speakers who will use the language daily, in the community and in the workplace.
-The proposed development therefore has the potential to support the long-term vibrancy of the Welsh language in the LL postcode area through the provision of support for existing jobs for local people, including Welsh speakers. - 4.56 In conjunction with the Welsh Government's Supplier Development Service, HOCHTIEF will hold a 'Meet the Buyer' day in the early stages of the project and at key milestones to enable as many local suppliers as possible to meet us and explore opportunities to work together.
-This will maximise opportunities for local businesses. - 4.57 The proposal is also expected to have a beneficial effect on local services and facilities in the rural catchment of Penrhyndeudraeth as well as the town of Porthmadog as the proposal would lead to spin-off spending in the local economy for up to 21 months.
-Workers may also visit locations further afield on their days off, supporting the local economy further. - 4.58 An overall neutral effect is identified in terms of out-migration, age structure, impact upon health, amenity, crime/violence, economic diversity, local wages, cost of housing, local schools, health care provision, local services and local voluntary/activity/youth groups.
+The proposed development therefore has the potential to support the long-term vibrancy of the Welsh language in the LL postcode area through the provision of support for existing jobs for local people, including Welsh speakers. - 4.38 In conjunction with the Welsh Government's Supplier Development Service, HOCHTIEF held a 'Meet the Buyer' day in the early stages of the project and at key milestones to enable as many local suppliers as possible to meet us and explore opportunities to work together.
+This has sought to maximise opportunities for local businesses.

+- 4.39 The proposal is also expected to have a beneficial effect on local services and facilities in the rural catchment of Penrhyndeudraeth as well as the town of Porthmadog as the proposal would lead to spin-off spending in the local economy for a temporary period of time.
+Workers may also visit locations further afield on their days off, supporting the local economy further. - 4.40 An overall neutral effect is identified in terms of out-migration, age structure, impact upon health, amenity, crime/violence, economic diversity, local wages, cost of housing, local schools, health care provision, local services and local voluntary/activity/youth groups.